Skip to content

 Is HitKeep a self-hosted alternative to Google Analytics?

 Yes.
-HitKeep covers pageviews, events, goals, funnels, ecommerce, and UTM attribution without cookies or third-party data sharing, and it imports Google Search Console data so query-level search reporting moves with you.
+HitKeep covers pageviews, events, goals, funnels, ecommerce, UTM attribution, and QR campaigns without cookies or third-party data sharing, and it imports Google Search Console data so query-level search reporting moves with you.
 The difference is operational: one binary instead of a hosted suite, with your data in a DuckDB file you own.
 See the self-hosted GA4 alternative guide.

 Can HitKeep run on a 512 MB VPS or a Raspberry Pi?

 Yes.
 HitKeep ships as one static Go binary with DuckDB and NSQ embedded, so there is no database server or queue competing for memory.
 Linux builds are available for amd64 and arm64, which covers most VPS providers and the Raspberry Pi.
-The installation guide takes about five minutes.
+The installation guide walks through the setup path.

 Does cookie-less tracking remove the need for a consent banner?